Select a link below for more information about the OLSC complaint process.

 Compensation will only be available through the complaint process in very limited circumstances.

-A complainant who has suffered a loss because of a legal practitioner's conduct may request the LSC to make a compensation order.
+A complainant who has suffered a loss because of a lawyer's conduct may request the LSC to make a compensation order.

 The LSC can award compensation in limited circumstances up to a maximum sum of $25,000.00.
 Those circumstances are where the LSC is satisfied: